-The public prosecutor will issue an order supplementing the investigation when after concluding the investigation he finds that new evidentiary actions need to be undertaken.
+The public prosecutor will issue an ordera decision supplementing the investigation when after concluding the investigation he finds that new evidentiary actions need to be undertaken.

-The suspect and his defence counsel may propose to the public prosecutor that the investigation be supplemented.
+The suspect defendant and his the defence counsel may propose to the public prosecutor that the investigation be supplemented.
 In that case the provisions of Article 302 of this Code are applied accordingly.

-Objecting to Irregularities during the Investigation
+Objecting Complaining about to-Irregularities during the Investigation

-The suspect and his defence counsel may immediately after learning about it, but no later than the conclusion of the investigation, submit an objection to the immediately superior public prosecutor on delays of the proceedings or other irregularities during the investigation.
+The suspect defendant and his defence counsel may in the course of immediately after learning about it, but no later than the conclusion of the investigation, submit an objectiona complaint to the immediately superior competent public prosecutor on delays of the proceedings or other irregularities during the investigation.